uriegel/commander/README.md

 A Norton Commander clone based on Electron and React with Typescript

 TODO
-* get exif data: Create Observables for a certain folderId and certain msg types
 * get exif data: adapt items to show exif datas
 * get exif data: cancelling
 * get exif data: show in statusbar for the specific side: send start and stop event